Underworld (2003 film): Plot

 Selene escapes the mansion and abducts the Lycan scientist Singe, while the Lycans capture Michael.
 While held captive in the Lycans' lair, Michael soon learns that Lucian was once in love with Viktor's daughter Sonja.
 After he discovered their forbidden affair, Viktor murdered her.
 Lucian claims that Lycans were once slaves of vampires, and the war began when they rose up against them and fought for their freedom.

 At the vampires' mansion, a captive Singe reveals that Selene was being honest about Kraven's betrayal, and he reveals why the Lycans want Michael: vampires and Lycans actually have a common ancestor, which Michael is a direct descendant of.
 As an heir to the legendary "Corvinus" bloodline, he carries a unique genetic strain that could allow him to become a vampire-werewolf hybrid, which Singe predicts will lack the weaknesses of both species.
 An angered Viktor then kills Singe and mobilizes the Death Dealers to raid the Lycan’s lair to kill the remaining Lycans, including Michael.

 In the ensuing showdown between vampires and Lycans, Selene breaks into the Lycans' lair to rescue Michael.
 Kraven and Lucian turn on each other, and the former tells Selene that Viktor was the one who really murdered her family and only spared and mentored her due to being reminded of his daughter.
 Selene is forced to bite a fatally injured Michael, hoping to make him a vampire-werewolf hybrid, while Kraven shoots Lucian, killing him.

 When Viktor arrives at the Lycans' lair after the battle, he admits to murdering Selene's parents and killing his daughter.
 He also insists that he killed Sonja for the good of his people and reveals she was pregnant with Lucian's child, an abomination in the eyes of the two species.
 Lastly, he claims that he made Selene immortal because he loved her and proceeds to fight the hybrid Michael.
 Initially overwhelmed by Michael’s strength, Viktor eventually gets the upper hand and attempts to strangle him.
 Selene rouses from her disorientation and kills Viktor by beheading him with his sword.
 Now enemies of both vampires and Lycans, Selene and Michael flee the Lycans' lair together.

-Back at the vampires' mansion, Marcus, now the sole surviving vampire elder, awakens after Singe's blood seeps into his sarcophagus.
+Back at the vampires' mansion, Marcus, now the sole surviving vampire elder, awakens as a hybrid after Singe's blood seeps into his sarcophagus.